giuliostramondo/ARC2017_code/README.md

 This repository contains the MaxJ implementation of the PRF and a testbench that allow the user to check the correctness of the design.
 The testbench is integrated in the Maxeler project and can be found in in the CPUCode folder.
-The PRF maxj files are located in APP/EngineCode/src/exampleproject.
+PolyMem's maxj files are located in APP/EngineCode/src/exampleproject.

 How the testbench works
 -----------------------

 PolyMem is - in this design - linked to the host through PCI-express.
 The testbench first fills all the capacity of PolyMem doing parallel writes with increasing numbers.
-After that PolyMem is filled with those numbers it starts to perform all the possible combination of reads, with all the shapes available - defined by the mapping scheme that was set in the PRF configuration file.
+After that PolyMem is filled with those numbers it starts to perform all the possible combination of reads, with all the shapes available - defined by the mapping scheme that was set in PolyMem's configuration file.
 The number read from the PRF are sent to the host which, simulating the PRF, checks their correctness.

 Usage
 -----

-* Configuration of the PRF
+* Configuration of PolyMem

 Our PRF implementation allow the user to customize the capacity, number of lanes, mapping scheme and frequency at wich the design is synthesized.
-All those paramethers can be set in the PRF configuration file PRFConfiguration.maxj located in APP/EngineCode/src/exampleproject
+All those paramethers can be set in the PolyMem configuration file PRFConfiguration.maxj located in APP/EngineCode/src/exampleproject

 * Compilation

-To compile the whole project - PRF bitstream and testbench - go in the CPUCode folder and run:
+To compile the whole project - PolyMem bitstream and testbench - go in the CPUCode folder and run:

 ```Shell
 make RUNRULE=DFE distclean